holdenr505/News-homepage-challenge/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - News Homepage Challenge

 This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).